imagekit-developer/imagekit-php/README.md

 This will create a new folder.
 You can specify the folder name and location of the parent folder where this new folder should be created.

-Refer to the [create folder API](https://docs.imagekit.io/api-reference/media-api/create-folder) for a better understanding of the **Request & Response Structure**.
+Refer to the [create folder API](https://docs.imagekit.io/api-reference/media-api/create-folder) for a better understanding of the **request & response structure**.

 #### Example
 ```php